Crunch-io/apidocs-sphinx/source/includes/_endpoint-multitable.md

 Entities must include a `name` and `template`; the [template](#template-query) must contain a series of objects with a `query` and optionally [`transform`](#transforming-analyses-for-presentation).
 If omitted, `is_public` defaults to `false`.
+In similar fashion, `team` will default to `null` unless a specific team URL is provided.

 A successful POST yields a 201 response that will contain a Location header with the URL of the newly created multitable.

 All users with access to the dataset can create personal multitable definitions;